Mac Spectrum

 You can set it to display six large thumbnails, twelve medium thumbnails, or twenty four small thumbnails.

-This might sound like a novel idea, but it is very handy and you get very used to it quickly.
+This might be a novel idea, but it is very handy, and you get very used to it quickly.

 Conclusion